square/ember-computable/README.md

 # ember-cli-computable

-This library two parts:
+This library has two parts:
 * `Computable` - a set of Computable Property extensions applied to Ember.computed.
-* `Composable` - a set of curried and partially applied functions that can be used with `Computable.compose()`.
+* `Composable` - a set of curried and partially applied functions that can be used with the new `Ember.computed.compose()`.

 ---
 ## Computable

 #### .compose(dependentKey, [dependentKey, ] [fn, ] fn1)

+Aliased to `.fn()`

-Compose multiple arguments and functions together.
+Composes multiple arguments and functions together.

 The leading string arguments are dependent keys.
 The values of the dependent keys are evaluated at runtime and passed to the rightmost function (`fn1`).